joelkuiper/Llamora/README.md

 - **Minimal Error Handling:** The application doesn't have robust error management.
 If something goes wrong (like the model runs out of memory, or a bug occurs), the user will either see a generic error message in the chat or possibly a 5xx error page.
 There's no retry logic or user-friendly error feedback beyond a basic "⚠️ Error".
 Logging is also minimal (mainly non-existent).
 For a real app, you'd want better logging and error recovery.

-- **No API or External Interface:** The app doesn't expose an API for programmatic access -- it's purely a web interface.
+- **No API or External Interface:** The app doesn't expose an API for programmatic access, it's purely a web interface.
 That's fine for interactive use, but if you wanted to use this as a backend service, you'd have to add JSON endpoints or similar.

 - **Auth is Basic:** The authentication system is very simple: